Montenegrin First League

 The Montenegrin First League (Montenegrin: Prva crnogorska fudbalska liga — Prva CFL — 1.
 CFL; /sh/), referred to as the Meridianbet 1.
 CFL for sponsorship reasons, is the top professional football league in Montenegro.
-Founded in 2006, competition is headed by the Football Association of Montenegro.
+Founded in 2006, the competition is headed by the Football Association of Montenegro.
 10 teams participate in this league.
 The winner of the Montenegrin First League enter the qualifications for the UEFA Champions League from the first round.
 The second and third placed teams and Montenegrin Cup winner play in the qualifying rounds of the UEFA Conference League.
 The last placed team is directly relegated to the Montenegrin Second League, and the two next lowest ranked teams play in Montenegrin First League playoffs.

 History

 Before independence

 As a part of the Kingdom of Yugoslavia, Montenegrin clubs played in the Montenegrin Football Championship which was formed in 1922.
 Despite the presence of the nationwide Yugoslav Football Championship, Montenegrin teams did not partake in it.
 Montenegrin Football Championship played until the beginning of World War II.

 The most successful teams at that period were SK Crnogorac Cetinje (10 titles), GSK Balšić Podgorica (7), FK Lovćen Cetinje (5), FK Budućnost Podgorica (4) and FK Arsenal Tivat (1).
 While SK Crnogorac and GSK Balšić played all the seasons, work of FK Budućnost and FK Lovćen was forbidden in 1935, as they were recognized as workers' clubs by Kingdom of Yugoslavia government and forbidden.

 After World War II and the formation of the Socialist Federal Republic of Yugoslavia, the top league became the Yugoslav First League.
 Montenegrin teams were allowed to partake in the nationwide league structure, with a Montenegrin Republic League acting as a lower-tier division with promotion and relegation between the Yugoslav league system.
 The most prominent clubs from Montenegro in this period were FK Budućnost and FK Sutjeska.

 FK Budućnost was among the founders of Yugoslav First League and a member of its inaugural season.
 During the most of SFRY era, FK Budućnost played in First League, while another team from Montenegro in top-tier was FK Sutjeska.
 Other teams played in Yugoslav Second League or lower ranks.
 Among them, most successful was FK Lovćen, who played twice in First League qualifiers, but without success at the end of campaigns.

 Below is the list of performances of Montenegrin teams in Yugoslav First League from 1946 to 1992, with final placements on every single season.